 Where you are born, who you are born to, and the socioeconomic status of your parents currently affects every aspect of our lives.
-Where you will be educated, and therefore your educational attainment.
-What kind of job you will get, how much you will be paid - all of this affecting mental and physical health throughout your life, and ultimately determining your life expectancy (e.g. the Glasgow Effect).
+Where you'll be educated, and therefore your educational attainment.
+What kind of job you'll get, how much you'll be paid - all of this affecting mental and physical health throughout your life, and ultimately determining your life expectancy (e.g. the Glasgow Effect).

 For anyone wanting a depressing read on social mobility and death (my favourite kind of read), have a look at the Glasgow Effect.
 This is the name given to the incredibly low life expectancy of people born in Glasgow - currently an average of is 54 years old.
 This is especially insane when 12km down the road, the average life expectancy is 82.
 The Glasgow Effect beautifully demonstrates the relationship between where you are born, and what your life will look like.

 Now lets we put in a pin in this, and consider some major political disagreements between the left and the right.
 A particularly pertinent one today is immigration.

 In a very simplistic way: right wingers seem to disagree with freedom of migration - though the degree varies.
 Some right wingers want to limit the amount of immigrants who enter Britain, while some don't want to allow even asylum seekers in - arguably some of the most desperate people in the world (right wingers or asylum seekers?
 You decide!)